dpc10ster/RJafrocBook/docs/06-binormal-model.md

 \text {L} \equiv P\left ( data \mid \text {parameters} \right )
 \end{equation*}

 Generally "data" is suppressed, so likelihood is a function of the parameters; but "data" is always implicit.
 With reference to Fig. 6.1, the probability of a non-diseased case yielding a count in the 2nd bin equals the area under the curve labeled "Noise" bounded by the vertical lines at $\zeta_1$ and $\zeta_2$.
-In general, the probability of a non-diseased case yielding a count in the rth bin equals the area under the curve labeled "Noise" bounded by the vertical lines at  $\zeta_{r-1}$ and $\zeta_r$.
+In general, the probability of a non-diseased case yielding a count in the $r^\text{th}$ bin equals the area under the curve labeled "Noise" bounded by the vertical lines at  $\zeta_{r-1}$ and $\zeta_r$.
 Since the area to the left of a threshold is the CDF corresponding to that threshold, the required probability is $\Phi\left ( \zeta_r \right ) - \Phi\left ( \zeta_{r-1} \right )$; we are simply subtracting two expressions for specificity, Eqn.
 (6.2.5).

 \begin{equation*}
 \text {count in non-diseased bin } r = \Phi\left ( \zeta_r \right ) - \Phi\left ( \zeta_{r-1} \right )